-Our reconstructive abilities have continued to improve since Orthoplastic surgery was first described in 1993 (Levin LS.
-The Reconstructive Ladder - An Orthoplastic Approach.
-Orthopaedic Clinics of North America, J.B.
-Lippincott Co., 24(3):393-409, July 1993).
 The idea of combining the beneficial aspects unique to each specialty in the care of the orthopaedic patient has served as the basis of Penn's Musculoskeletal Institute.
-Orthoplastic surgery has made great strides since it was first described.
 At Penn, we have contributed to the evolution of microvascular perforator flaps to minimize patient morbidity, combined ringed fixators and free tissue transfer, used minimally invasive approaches to joint arthroplasty, and allowed for revision arthroplasty with prophylactic soft tissue augmentation.
-Perhaps the ultimate confluence of orthoplastic surgery has been the successful performance of 3 bilateral hand transplants.
+Perhaps the ultimate confluence of orthoplastic surgery has been the successful performance of 4 bilateral hand transplants.
 The coordination of care between orthopaedic and plastic surgery was paramount to the success of our vascularized composite allotransplantation program.
+Additionally, a new Targeted Muscle Re-innervation program has been started, with two TMR procedures performed in the acute amputation and revision amputation setting.
 Penn has remained fertile ground for the care of complex musculoskeletal patients, and orthoplastic surgery has blossomed as part of the Musculoskeletal Institute's dedication to improving care of patients.